Exempting resources and recommendations from your secure score

-A core priority of every security team is trying to ensure the analysts can focus on the tasks and incidents that matter to the organization.
-Security Center has many features for customizing the information you prioritize the most and making sure your secure score is a valid reflection of your organization's security decisions.
-Exempting resources is one such feature.
+A core priority of every security team is to ensure analysts can focus on the tasks and incidents that matter to the organization.
+Security Center has many features for customizing the experience and making sure your secure score reflects your organization's security priorities.
+The exempt option is one such feature.

-When you investigate a security recommendation in Azure Security Center, one of the first pieces of information you review is the list of affected resources.
+When you investigate your security recommendations in Azure Security Center, one of the first pieces of information you review is the list of affected resources.

 Occasionally, a resource will be listed that you feel shouldn't be included.
-It might have been remediated by a process not tracked by Security Center.
-Or perhaps your organization has decided to accept the risk for that specific resource.
+Or a recommendation will show in a scope where you feel it doesn't belong.
+The resource might have been remediated by a process not tracked by Security Center.
+The recommendation might be inappropriate for a specific subscription.
+Or perhaps your organization has simply decided to accept the risks related to the specific resource or recommendation.

 The Azure Preview Supplemental Terms include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.